Total Loss in Car Insurance: How It’s Decided and Paid

 How a total-loss payout is usually calculated

 Actual cash value is often shaped by factors such as the car’s age, mileage, condition, trim, options, and local market comparisons.
-Then other adjustments may come into play, such as your deductible, prior damage, taxes or fees where applicable, and whether you keep the salvage in states or situations where that is allowed.
+Then other adjustments may come into play, such as your deductible, prior damage, taxes or fees where applicable, and whether you keep the salvage in situations where that is allowed.

 What usually happens after the car is declared a total loss